Dean — Alexey Rutkevich

 The Poletayev Institute for Theoretical and Historical Studies in the Humanities is the largest faculty division.
 It includes several research centers and is active on a number of research projects focusing on the mechanisms involved in forming social and cultural knowledge, the history of academic communities (universities in particular), history of the humanities, the transformations underway in modern culture, as well as topical problems in sociology.

-In addition to the Poletayev Institute for Theoretical and Historical Studies in the Humanities there are also two international centers:
+In addition to the Poletayev Institute for Theoretical and Historical Studies in the Humanities there are also four international centers:

 The Laboratory of Linguo-Semiotic Studies develops linguistic research methods for various aspects of culture and interaction between cultural traditions (primarily related to Russian and West European culture).
 The laboratory’s activities include theoretical research and specific linguo-semiotic and historical philological studies.